MichaelHBaker/ecam_web/README.md

 **Impact**: Users cannot see trends, patterns, or insights visually.
 All data interaction is through tables/forms.

 #### **4. Energy-Specific Analytics** (Core Business Logic Missing)
-The application supports "Audit" and "M&V" project types but has **no energy domain logic**:
+Project types include "Audit" and "M&V" but no energy domain logic is implemented:
 - **No energy consumption calculations** - Cannot compute kWh, therms, or energy costs
 - **No demand analysis** - Cannot identify peak demand or load profiles
 - **No savings calculations** - Cannot quantify energy savings or cost avoidance